Tribler/decentralized-mortgage-market/README.md

 The market does not offer any kind of monetary incentive for creating blocks, instead banks will have to create blocks simply because they cannot risk a potential malicious bank from putting incorrect contracts on the blockchain.

 For sake of simplicity, the current maximum size of a block is only 1472 bytes, a limit chosen such that blocks can fit in a single UDP packet without risking IP fragmentation.

-## Snapshots

-At regular block intervals, banks will create snapshot blocks.
-Snapshot blocks are a special kind of block that contain a list of all current owners upto certain point in history.
-Snapshot blocks can be interleaved between other blocks, as to avoid the blockchain being inaccessible for storing new contracts.